 This year’s celebration begins on an inspirational high note with a virtual performance of the familiar gospel song Great is Thy Faithfulness by the Delaware State University Choir Chamber singers under the direction of Dr. Derrick L. Thompson.
-You can view their powerful performance at this link beginning on Sunday, January 31, 2021.
+You can still view their powerful performance below the map on the right side of this page.

 Several of this year’s exhibits, programs and presentations focus on the Tuskegee Airmen.
 They include the following:

 The Tuskegee Airmen: Their Delaware Connection

 Sunday, February 7, 1:30 - 4 p.m. - Sunday is a Virtual Event only.
 Available on YouTube.com.
 Search for ICCL Sankofa.